Jeff-Russ/ror-guides/rails-database.md

 	<%= button_to "Cancel", {action: "index"}, {method: :get} %>

-Remember that this syntax is a sort of cheat to make a button_to work with a get request when they are really meant only for post requests.
+Remember that this syntax is a sort of cheat to make a button_to work with a `GET` request when they are really meant only for `POST` requests.

 We could have some sort of cancel button to the left of "Delete Teacher" but the whole premise of having a form with editable `text_field`s is already questionable since all we need to do is display information.
 First let's downgrade from `form_for` to `form_tag` since we don't really need `f`: